 What we like: Lightweight; eye-catching design with a strong focus on sustainability.

-Salt Lake City-based Cotopaxi is a brand on the rise, combining sustainable production practices with fun, vibrant designs for casual outdoor-goers.
+Salt Lake City-based Cotopaxi combines sustainable production practices with fun, vibrant designs for casual outdoor-goers.
 Their Batac 16L daypack slots in as a feathery and budget-friendly option for minimalists and short day-hiking objectives.
 For reference, it’s the lightest option on our list at a scant 12 ounces (undercutting the Distance 15 above by 0.5 oz.) and has a streamlined, body-hugging shape that keeps the pack close to your back.
 Storage is also surprisingly good, including a vertical front zippered pocket, two mesh water bottle pockets, exterior attachment loops, and an internal sleeve for a hydration reservoir or laptop.
 Added up, the Batac is a sleek, good-looking option at a very affordable price point and can easily pull double duty for commuting and travel.

-That said, the performance drawbacks are enough to push the Batac toward the end of our rankings.
-Despite the functional storage layout, the design still is decidedly basic with a frameless build, no hipbelt, and minimal padding along the shoulder straps.
-For reference, REI’s similarly sized Flash 18 costs $25 less, weighs 9.5 ounces, and boasts a basic webbing hipbelt for a little added support, while their $60 Flash 22 above is noticeably more comfortable and feature-rich.
+That said, the performance drawbacks are enough to push the Batac to the end of our rankings.
+Despite the functional storage layout, the design is still decidedly basic, with a frameless build, no hipbelt, and minimal padding along the shoulder straps.
+For reference, REI’s similarly sized Flash 18 costs $30 less, weighs just 9.5 ounces, and boasts a basic webbing hipbelt for a little added support, while their $60 Flash 22 above is noticeably more comfortable and feature-rich.
 On the flip side, the Cotopaxi wins out in styling with its bright, multi-colored design and is made from 100% repurposed fabrics—two of the brand’s hallmarks.
 The lack of support and cushioning are undeniably limiting, but the Batac is nevertheless a thoughtfully built daypack for shorter adventures and summit scrambles.
 For an even simpler option from Cotopaxi (with drawcord closure), check out their popular Luzon 18L.

 See the Cotopaxi Batac 16L